 If you want guidance from real licensed mental-health professionals, connect with our LMHP team.
 They will evaluate you properly and provide a legally compliant ESA letter.

 One major difference between real and cheap ESA providers is what happens after you get the letter.
-A legitimate clinic or therapist can respond if your landlord has questions, needs clarifications, or wants to verify the letter.
+A legitimate clinic or therapist can respond if your landlord has questions, needs clarification, or wants to verify the letter.

 Scam websites usually disappear once you pay.
 They rarely respond to emails.
 If they do reply, the answer often comes from a generic support address, not from a licensed professional.

-When your landlord reaches out and nobody answers, your letter immediately looks suspicious.
+When your landlord reaches out, and nobody answers, your letter immediately looks suspicious.
 That can lead to rejection, tension, and a very stressful situation for you.

 Another pattern seen in scam ESA letters is that many look identical.
 The same wording, same structure, sometimes even the same dates appear across different customers.
 In some cases, the content clearly reads like a generic template or auto-generated text.